gitsudhir/rust/aiedit/README.md

+# Sudhir
 # AIEdit - Tauri + SvelteKit + TypeScript

-AIEdit is a cross-platform desktop application built with Tauri, SvelteKit, and TypeScript.
-It provides a modern UI with native performance and includes CLI argument parsing capabilities, as well as file manipulation features.
+AIEdit is a cross-platform text editor built with Tauri, SvelteKit, and TypeScript.
+It provides a clean, modern interface for editing text files with native performance and CLI argument parsing capabilities.

 ## Features